Case Study

 More efficiency and control of Michelin production lines with predictive monitoring

-Sensor Reply has supported Michelin in monitoring complex production lines, developing a scalable and flexible approach, based on AI models, to promptly identify possible causes of failures and prevent production stoppages or inefficiencies.
+Thanks to the call for innovation projects promoted by CIM4.0, dedicated to sustainable and digital manufacturing, Sensor Reply supported Michelin in monitoring production lines.
+The collaboration involved developing a scalable and flexible approach based on AI models to promptly identify potential causes of malfunctions and prevent production downtime.

 Picture